akka/akka/akka-docs/rst/java/logging.rst

 -------------------------------------

-One useful feature available in Slf4j is `MDC <http://logback.qos.ch/manual/mdc.html>`_, Akka has a way for let the application specify custom values, you just need to get a specialized :class:`LoggingAdapter`, the :class:`DiagnosticLoggingAdapter`.
-In order to get it you will use the factory receiving an AbstractActor as logSource:
+One useful feature available in Slf4j is `MDC <http://logback.qos.ch/manual/mdc.html>`_, Akka has a way to let the application specify custom values, you just need to get a specialized :class:`LoggingAdapter`, the :class:`DiagnosticLoggingAdapter`.
+In order to get it you can use the factory, providing an AbstractActor as logSource:

 .. code-block:: scala